Living Memorial: protecting our environment for future generations

 Cremated remains can be very harmful to plant life and ecosystems.
 When buried in the ground or scattered in large amounts, they alter the composition of the soil, causing long term damage and impacting future growth and regeneration.

-How is our soil blend unique?
+How is our product unique?

 Pet love